-What is Semi Passive RFID Tag?
+What are Semi Passive RFID Tags?

 It is more popular than passive RFID tags.
 It has a relatively extended read range, and the body accommodates onboard environmental sensors.
 For the item to which the tag is attached, the semi-passive tag is more helpful in recording its ecological experience.
 It provides excellent convenience to laboratory staff.